 Not focusing on the most important, most meaningful task

-You can do hundreds of tasks in a day (yes, even literal if any tiny thing is counted!), and still feel like you had “wasted” a day.
+You can do hundreds of tasks in a day (yes, even literally, if every tiny thing is counted!), and still feel like you have “wasted” a day.

 And then again, you can work on one or two tasks and feel satisfied, productive and fulfilled at the end of the day.